m1thrandir225/galore-services/README.md

 - Backend (main) all of the main apis
 - Image Generation: service for generating images
 - Embedding Generation: service for generating embeddings
-- Auth:?? currently implemented inside of the backend service might be outsourced
-- Cache: ?? currenlty implemented inside of the backend service might be outsourced
-- Cocktail Generation: service for generating a cocktail based on a prompt
+- Categorizer: service for categorizing cocktails based on cocktail properties

-(This is a rewrite, initially it was written in typescript)
+\*The project is a rewrite, initially it was written using Supabase & Typescript.